 Prepare a Wind Plan

 "As much as you think the rain is your enemy at a beach wedding, it's the wind you need to worry about," advises Rago.
 "Windy afternoons and evenings can be chilly, sandy, or completely drown out the sound for the ceremony."
 Take time to learn about the typical weather for your particular destination and always have a backup plan.
-Because you just never know with the weather, choose a resort that has multiple areas that work for the ceremony so you have a built-in Plan B. If you choose to marry on a beach that's not associated with a hotel, you'll need to reserve an alternate backup location, whether or not you end up using it.
+Choose a resort that has multiple areas that work for the ceremony so you have a built-in Plan B. If you choose to marry on a beach that's not associated with a hotel, you'll need to reserve an alternate backup location, whether or not you end up using it.